dustywhite7/Econ8320/SlidesCode/11 - NLP.md

 Our new parsed document (`doc` in this case), has some important **attributes**:

 - `sents` - a generator function to iterate over each sentence in the document
-- `token` - each individual element of the document
+- tokens - each individual element of the document
     - Elements exist at the word/punctuation level
+    - Access via `for i in doc`-style loops

 ---